Buenos Aires Hostels Argentina Versión en EspañolPortugues La Rocca Hostel Buenos Aires

 The Obelisco is 67,5 meters high and weighs 170 tons.
 Corrientes Avenue crosses the Plazoleta also.
 Taking a picture of the Obelisco is indispensible for all visitors who come to Buenos Aires.

-+ Corrientes Avenue – Lots of Activity
++ Corrientes Avenue – Lots of Activity | Downtown Buenos Aires

 Here This extensive avenue is born at the River Plate (at Avenida Eduardo Madero) and goes all the way to the Chacarita Cemetery.
 A few meters from Corrientes Avenue and Madero, you will find Luna Park Stadium, the cradle of the most important boxing matches and musicals.